sealtd-robotics/Stride_Plotting_GUI/Readme.md

 4. To plot or subplot data, select the desired x- and y-axis variables from the corresponding listboxes.
 The 'X Axis Variable' listbox allows one selection at a time, with the default selection being 'Time (sec)'.
 The 'Y Axis Variable' listbox allows the selection of as many variables as desired.
 Each selected variable in this listbox will be highlighted and clicking a variable again will deselect it.
 <br/>

-5. Once the variables desired to plot have been selected, click the 'Plot Y vs X' button to see everything on one graph, or the 'Subplot Y vs X' button to see each selected variable as its own subplot.
+5. Once the desired variables have been selected, click the 'Plot Y vs X' button to see everything on one graph, or the 'Subplot Y vs X' button to see each selected variable as its own subplot.
 In each case a figure will pop up.
 The window should look something like the picture below.

 * Note: Close the figure after viewing it to resume using the GUI.